Is my trademark registration a guaranteed success?

 c.
 Once you approve the filing plan, our specialist will submit the prepared document to the Trademark Office in the country of application.

 d.
-Once Witmart receives the notice of acceptance; we will notify you immediately and send you the certificate by mail.
+Once Witmart receives the acknowledgement of filing; we will notify you immediately and send you the correspondence by email.

 What are the different kinds of trademarks?